 While you are over there, you'll also want to drive to Spring Green to visit The House on the Rock.
 I remember being completely fascinated by the eclectic collections you can look at throughout the self-guided tour, such as the world's largest carousel.
 It is an amazing building, even if I find it a little scary to walk out on the glass walkway.
 They also have a nearby inn with a pool.

-If you're over by Madison, you have to stop by Ella's Deli & Ice Cream Parlor for lunch and a treat!
-It's another place with a fun collection that kids love to check out.
-The carousel usually starts running in the spring, so hopefully the kids can take a ride while on spring break.
-Madison is also home to the Henry Vilas Zoo, one of the few zoos without an admission.
+If you're over by Madison, check out the Henry Vilas Zoo, one of the few zoos without an admission.
 While you are in the area, it is worth a visit!

 More Indoor Waterparks